spdx/spdx-spec/chapters/5-snippet-information.md

 ## 9.6 License information in snippet field <a name="5.6"></a>

+**Description**

-**5.6.1** Purpose: This field contains the license information actually found in the snippet, if any.
+This field contains the license information actually found in the snippet, if any.
 Any license information not actually in the snippet itself, e.g., header of the file the snippet belongs in, “COPYING.txt” file in a top level directory, should not be reflected in this field.

 The options to populate this field are limited to: